The Iron Mountain Trail Gains 7,300′ of Elevation. No Kidding.

 So we got a little bit of a later start, probably 7:00am.
 We started up some pretty gentle switchbacks to get to a ridge.
 And then we followed a higher ridge that had some beautiful views.
 We could clearly see all the snow on the north side of Mt.
-Baldy and along Iron Mountain on the left hand side.
-At some point in time, maybe four miles in, we had to drop down, losing quite a bit of elevation, and then go back up to the summit.
+Baldy and along Iron Mountain on the left-hand side as we approached.
+At some point in time, maybe four miles in, we had to drop down to access another ridge, losing quite a bit of elevation, and then go back up the steepest part of the trail to the summit.

 The last two miles of this hike gains about 3,500 feet in elevation, which is pretty darn steep.
 So it was tough, but it was beautiful along the way.
 There was a little bit of snow at the summit, but that was about it.
 Unfortunately, Robert had a commitment and he had to be off the mountain by 3:00, and our going to the wrong trail had cost him the summit.
 So he actually ended up having to turn back about a half hour before I reached the summit.

 We passed another hiker coming down and he said it was another hour to get to the summit.
 However, that time frame was actually only because he was pretty slow.
 It ended up being about 20 minutes for me to get to the summit.
-After about 7,300 feet of elevation gain, it was a tough day.
+After 7,300′ of elevation gain, it had been a tough day.
 But it was absolutely beautiful.

 Coming down felt somewhat dangerous.
 There are huge man-eating Yucca plants that if you slip, you could fall on one and literally puncture your hands and arms, and maybe even your chest cavity, and really injure yourself.
 And the trail is just so steep that it’s almost impossible not to flail and slide a bit for that last two miles.